 How do I get my separation agreement signed?

 What makes a separation agreement official?
 What do you do with your separation agreement once it is signed?
 Who needs a copy of the separation agreement?
-North Carolina divorce attorney Lee Rosen goes through moving forward with this process once a separation agreement is in place.
+Retired and veteran North Carolina divorce attorney Lee Rosen goes through moving forward with this process once a separation agreement is in place.

 How Do I Get My Separation Agreement Signed Transcript